 Hey, we’re all creative, right?
 But what differentiates my papier-mâché Halloween masks or your colourfully crocheted undergarments from the Nobel Prize-winning artworks of somebody like, say, Ernest Hemingway?
 Well, maybe Ernest was just a little stranger than you or me.
 New studies show that both creativity and eccentricity may be the result of genetic variations that increase the brain’s ability to filter out useless distractions and just get on with it.
 Well, Papa certainly got on with it – but just how peculiar was he?

-When he wasn’t writing, Hemingway was fishing – and nobody better mess with his catch.
+Yet Hemingway himself was something of a cavalier angler and nobody better mess with his catch.
 During a fishing trip in the Bahamas in 1935, he – rather unconventionally – opened fire on a shoal of sharks with a Thompson submachine-gun to stop them scavenging the humungous tuna he was trying to land.
 Unfortunately, the explosion of blood simply caused them to attack his catch with even greater fury.
 His other techniques were more successful.
 In 1938, he established a world record by catching seven marlin in one day.
 He was also the first person to ever boat a giant tuna in an undamaged state.

 Hemingway’s about as famous for his hunting exploits as he is for his fishing (or his books) – but did you know that, in 1940, just after finishing For Whom The Bell Tolls, Papa went out with his third wife and two of his kids and killed four hundred jackrabbits in a single day?
 And, at just the tender age of three, he not only killed a porcupine, but also ate it at the behest of his father.
 Now that’s commitment.